keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

     """View function to show the details of a recipe"""
 ```

-- User actions are UI events that are modelled as input 'messages' to the `update` function,
+- User actions are UI events modeled as input 'messages' to the update function.
+For example,
-  for example, a callback for clicking on the 'delete' button to remove a recipe:
+  a callback for clicking the 'delete' button:

 ```python
 for recipe in model: